oblac/jodd-site/doc/madvoc/4+results.md

 ~~~~~

 Now, the caller action.
 This example will show two versions of an
-action: one that uses \'redirect\' result, and the second that uses
+action: one that uses 'redirect' result, and the second that uses
-\'move\' result:
+'move' result:

 ~~~~~ java
 	// Version #1: action that uses redirection to target